muxuezzz/CMRVAE/README.md

 Please wait; the source code will be made available shortly.

 # Implementation Details of CMEVAE
-Implementation details are in the "Supplementary Material.pdf".
+Implementation details are available in the "Supplementary Material.pdf".